joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 # How To: Use Baselines

-One tool for measuring how a schedule has changed over time is to create a baseline.
-A baseline is a snapshot of a schedule taken at a point in time: at some point in the future you can compare the current state of your schedule to this snapshot as a way to understand what has changed.
+One tool to assist measuring how a schedule has changed over time is to create a baseline.
+A baseline is a snapshot of a schedule taken at a point in time: in the future you can compare the current state of your schedule to this snapshot to help understand what has changed.

+## Baselines in Microsoft Project

 Microsoft Project captures a baseline by taking copies of a small set of attributes for tasks, resources and resource assignments.
 The main attributes